-(d) achieved an IELTS of 7.0 with no band less than 7.0 within the preceding two years if English is not the applicant’s first language.
+(c) achieved an IELTS of 7.0 with no band less than 7.0 within the preceding two years if English is not the applicant’s first language.

-3. Candidates for the Bachelor of Speech and Language Therapy shall follow a programme of study, which shall consist of courses totalling at least 480 credits, comprising Part 1, Part 2, Part 3, Part 4 courses, as specified in the Schedule to the Qualification.
+2. Candidates for the Bachelor of Speech and Language Therapy shall follow a programme of study, which shall consist of courses totalling at least 480 credits, comprising Part 1, Part 2, Part 3, Part 4 courses, as specified in the Schedule to the Qualification.

-4. There are no specialisations for this qualification.
+3. There are no specialisations for this qualification.

-5. Every candidate for the Degree of Bachelor of Speech and Language Therapy shall perform to the satisfaction of the College Pro Vice-Chancellor or their delegate supervised clinical practice, in accordance with the requirements of the following courses:
+4. Every candidate for the Degree of Bachelor of Speech and Language Therapy shall perform to the satisfaction of the College Pro Vice-Chancellor or their delegate supervised clinical practice, in accordance with the requirements of the following courses:

-6. In order to progress from Part 1 to Part 2, Part 2 to Part 3, or Part 3 to Part 4 a candidate must have passed all courses in the preceding Part.
+5. In order to progress from Part 1 to Part 2, Part 2 to Part 3, or Part 3 to Part 4 a candidate must have passed all courses in the preceding Part.

-7. A Candidate’s programme of study may not exceed six consecutive years, unless a specified time of suspension or extension has been approved by the College Pro Vice-Chancellor or their delegate, under such conditions as they may determine.
+6. A Candidate’s programme of study may not exceed eight consecutive years, unless a specified time of suspension or extension has been approved by the College Pro Vice-Chancellor or their delegate, under such conditions as they may determine.
 Permission must be sought in advance of any suspension or extension by applying in writing to the Pro Vice-Chancellor or their delegate.
 Details of any suspension or extension granted will appear on the academic record.

-8. Candidates may be graduated when they meet the Admission, Qualification and Academic requirements within the prescribed timeframes.
+7. Candidates may be graduated when they meet the Admission, Qualification and Academic requirements within the prescribed timeframes.

-9. For candidates enrolled in the Bachelor of Speech and Language Therapy the following will lead to exclusion from the qualification:
+8. For candidates enrolled in the Bachelor of Speech and Language Therapy the following will lead to exclusion from the qualification: